9-10 May 2022

 I determined to count the steps of Scalinata Lardarina as I descended to board a train to Vernazza.
 I have seen any number between 377 to 382.
 As I zigzagged down the flights I must have blacked out somewhere around 270.
 I know I began to recount and reached what must have been 100 more.
 Not like I’m going to start over.

 For those who realize over several days that trains are not checking tickets, beware, do not let this fool you.
 Exiting the train in Vernazza, there was an official.
 Young ladies in front of me will be faced with a hefty fine for not having a valid ticket.
-The train station is above the street in the center of town so most convenient.
+The train station is above the street in the center of town so very convenient but still arriving trains are heard all over town.

 Choices become harder and harder.
 Each Cinque Terre village becomes a current favorite.
 The crowds do not deter.
 There is a reason why people flock here like the seagulls.
 It is why I am here.
 The Cinque Terre is one of the most beautiful places on earth.
 I travel from another idyllic coastal village and am happy to admit Cinque Terre is heavenly.